Jcarbonell04/RGB-Reader/ProjectProposal.md

 **Abstract**

 I will be attempting to create a small colour reader device.
 The RGB Reader will include a colour sensor to read the rgb values and oled sceen to display.
+For the demo, I intend to to get paint sample strips of red, green, and, blue when I demo my reader.

 **Hardware**